qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

     Attribute table filtered by the filter form

-In the attribute table case, there is also a :guilabel:`Filter features` button that allows filtering features to list.
+When selecting / filtering features from the attribute table, there is a :guilabel:`Filter features` button that allows defining and refining filters.
 Its use triggers the :guilabel:`Advanced filter (Expression)` option and displays the corresponding filter expression in an editable text widget at the bottom of the form.